HIV 2 Viral Load Test50+ booked in last 3 days

 Your healthcare provider can ask you to take this test to confirm a diagnosis of monoinfection by HIV-2 or coinfection with HIV-1.
 This diagnosis can guide the treatment plan.

-This test for HIV-2 DNA detection is also crucial for the early detection of infection in infants born to HIV-2-seropositive mothers.
+HIV 2 viral load test for HIV-2 DNA detection is also crucial for the early detection of infection in infants born to HIV-2-seropositive mothers.

 Human immunodeficiency virus type 2 (HIV-2) is a lentivirus, a retrovirus similar to the genus as HIV-1.
 This has an endemic status in West Africa, where it was first isolated.
 Other regions that have a majority of cases include the northeastern United States.
 However, there are several reports that have indicated the presence of HIV-2 infection in India too.